Video manipulation: Types of Video Manipulation

-Video manipulation and fake news
+Video Manipulation and Fake News

-With fake news becoming increasingly prominent in popular culture and with rapid advancements of audio and video manipulation technology, the public is increasingly encountering fake news that is supported by deceptive videos.
-In terms of types of fake news, the potential to be classified is ever-expanding, but include five main types — satire or parody, selective reporting, sloppy journalism, clickbait, and conspiracies.
+With fake news becoming increasingly prominent in popular culture and with rapid advancements in audio and video manipulation technology, the public is increasingly encountering fake news that is supported by deceptive videos.
+In terms of types of fake news, the potential to be classified is ever-expanding but includes five main types — satire or parody, selective reporting, sloppy journalism, clickbait, and conspiracies.
 Though the five main types of fake news are prominent globally, one of the most destructive types of fake news lies within all five types and is video and audio manipulation.
-Video and audio manipulation are defined as a new variant of media manipulation which targets digital video using a combination of traditional video processing and video editing techniques with auxiliary methods from artificial intelligence like face recognition.
+Video and audio manipulation are defined as a new variant of media manipulation that targets digital video using a combination of traditional video processing and video editing techniques with auxiliary methods from artificial intelligence like face recognition.
 The results range from artistic videos produced for aesthetic effects to videos aimed at (mass) manipulation and propaganda, a straightforward extension of the long-standing possibilities of photo manipulation.

 Digital Fakes

 A digital fake refers to a digital video, photo, or audio file that has been altered or manipulated by digital application software.
-Deepfake videos fall within the category of a digital fake media, but a video may be digitally altered without being considered a deepfake.
+Deepfake videos fall within the category of digital fake media, but a video may be digitally altered without being considered a deepfake.
 The alterations can be done for entertainment purposes, or more nefarious purposes such as spreading disinformation.
-The information can be used to conduct malicious attacks, political gains, financial crime, or fraud.
+The information can be used to conduct malicious attacks, political gains, financial crimes, or fraud.

+Video Manipulation Regulations & Policy

+Due to the social and political impacts caused by Deepfake, many national states implement regulations in order to combat these effects of video manipulation.
+Technical regulations range from real-name verification requirements, labeling information, censorships, and banning synthetic images, audio, and video.

+China

+China issued the "Provision on the Administration of Deep Synthesis Internet Information Service" on January 28, 2022.
+China's State Internet Information Office enforced this regulation as a way to control manipulated content on the Internet and increase technological stability within the Chinese Communist Party (CCP).
+There are 25 articles in total and each article section ultimately explains the terms and conditions of the regulation itself."Article 5: Encourage relevant industry organizations to strengthen industry self-discipline, establish and improve industry standards, industry guidelines, and self-regulatory management systems, supervise and guide deep synthesis service providers to formulate and improve service specifications, strengthen information content security management, provide services in accordance with the law, and accept social supervision."One of the policy articles that were mentioned in Emmie Hine and Luciano Floridi's text was Article 5, which goes over that while the government will look over the information being posted publicly, industry corporations are also responsible for keeping track of content that is published on their social platforms.
+This particular policy pushes companies in China to be more aware of what is shown online because if not, the companies themselves will be fined.